-It's the turn of eggplant in our latest Veggie Bootcamp!
+It's the turn of eggplant in this Veggie Bootcamp!
 Don't forget that our new vegetable and herb greenhouse, the Veggie House, is now open!*

 Eggplants are warm weather vegetables harvested in mid-to-late summer.
 They are full of nutrients and high in antioxidants, so they are definitely a great addition to a vegetable garden and dinner plate.